The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Methods

-While a widely used test against the \emph{parallel odds} assumption is given by the Brant test \citep{BrantTest}, it is often the context that suggests which covariates are subject to the assumption of parallelism.
-In such contexts, a commonly applied approach is the \emph{partially parallel} odds model \citep{fullerton_xu_ordered_2016}, in which certain parameters are constrained to be equal across categories, while others are allowed to vary freely.
-In the absence of this substantial knowledge, it is possible to adopt the \emph{semi-parallel odds model} proposed by \cite{JSSordinalElNet}, based on a penalized likelihood approach, as explained in the next subsection.
+While test procedures for the \emph{parallel odds} assumption are typically conducted using the Brant test \citep{BrantTest}, the context often indicates which covariates are subject to the parallelism assumption.
+In such cases, a commonly applied approach is the \emph{partially parallel odds} model \citep{fullerton_xu_ordered_2016}, in which certain parameters are constrained to be equal across categories, while others are allowed to vary freely.
+In the absence of this substantial knowledge, it is possible to adopt the \emph{semi-parallel odds} model proposed by \cite{JSSordinalElNet}, based on a penalized likelihood approach, as explained in the next subsection.